ioszhuk/test_movie_app/README.md

 ## Available Scripts

+Recommend version of Node.js: v18 (LTS).

-In the project directory, you can run:
+In the project directory, you can run also:

 ### `npm start`